+Appendix H

-Appendix H Sample of Open Space Definitions
+Sample of Open Space Definitions

-Entity Definition State of Washington (1) "Open space land" means (a) any land area so designated by an official comprehensive land use plan adopted by any city or county and zoned accordingly, or (b) any land area, the preservation of which in its present use would (i) conserve and enhance natural or scenic resources, or (ii) protect streams or water supply, or (iii) promote conservation of soils, wetlands, beaches or tidal marshes, or (iv) enhance the value to the public of abutting or neighboring parks, forests, wildlife preserves, nature reservations or sanctuaries or other open space, or (v) enhance recreation opportunities, or (vi) preserve historic sites, or (vii) preserve visual quality along highway, road, and street corridors or scenic vistas, or (viii) retain in its natural state tracts of land not less than 1 acre situated in an urban area and open to public use on such conditions as may be reasonably required by the legislative body granting the open space classification, or (c) any land meeting the definition of farm and agricultural conservation land under subsection (8) of this section.
-As a condition of granting open space classified under (b)(iii) of this subsection for the purpose of promoting conservation of wetlands.
-RCW 84.34.020 State of New York Open space is defined as land which is not intensively developed for residential, commercial, industrial or institutional use.
+Entity Definition State of (1) "Open space land" means (a) any land area so designated by an official Washington comprehensive land use plan adopted by any city or county and zoned accordingly, or (b) any land area, the preservation of which in its present use would (i) conserve and enhance natural or scenic resources, or (ii) protect streams or water supply, or (iii) promote conservation of soils, wetlands, beaches or tidal marshes, or (iv) enhance the value to the public of abutting or neighboring parks, forests, wildlife preserves, nature reservations or sanctuaries or other open space, or (v) enhance recreation opportunities, or (vi) preserve historic sites, or (vii) preserve visual quality along highway, road, and street corridors or scenic vistas, or (viii) retain in its natural state tracts of land not less than 1 acre situated in an urban area and open to public use on such conditions as may be reasonably required by the legislative body granting the open space classification, or (c) any land meeting the definition of farm and agricultural conservation land under subsection (8) of this section.
+As a condition of granting open space classification, the legislative body may not require public access on land classified under (b)(iii) of this subsection for the purpose of promoting conservation of wetlands.
+RCW 84.34.020 State of New Open space is defined as land which is not intensively developed for residential, York commercial, industrial or institutional use.
 Open space can be publicly or privately owned.
 It includes agricultural and forest land, undeveloped coastal and estuarine lands, undeveloped scenic lands, public parks and preserves.
 It also includes water bodies such as lakes and bays.
 What land is defined as open space depends in part on its surroundings.
-A vacant lot or a small marsh can be open space even though it is surrounded by developed areas.
+A vacant lot or a small marsh can be open space in a big city.
+A narrow corridor or pathway for walking or bicycling is open space even though it is surrounded by developed areas.
 And while not strictly open space, this Plan also discusses cultural and historic resources which, along with open space, are part of the heritage of New York State.
-Redmond, WA Open Space.
-Any land, area, the preservation of which in its present use would (1) conserve and enhance natural or scenic resources, or (2) protect streams or water supply, or (3) promote conservation of soils, wetlands, beaches or tidal marshes, or (4) enhance the value to the public of abutting or neighboring parks, forests, wildlife preserves, nature reservations or sanctuaries, or (5) enhance recreation opportunities.
+2016 New York State Open Space Concernation Plan Dodmond WA 2016 New York State Open Space Conservation Plan Open Space.
+Any land, area, the preservation of which in its present use would Redmond, WA 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1 Open Space, Active.
+Open space which may be improved and set aside.
+(Ord.
+1901) (1) conserve and enhance natural or scenic resources, or (2) protect streams or water supply, or (3) promote conservation of soils, wetlands, beaches or tidal marshes, or (4) enhance the value to the public of abutting or neighboring parks, forests, wildlife preserves, nature reservations or sanctuaries, or (5) enhance recreation opportunities.
 (Ord.
 1901) Open Space, Active.
 Open space which may be improved and set aside, dedicated, designated or reserved for recreational facilities such as swimming pools, play equipment for children, ball fields, court games, picnic tables, etc. (Ord.
 1901)